The 13 Best Electric Unicycles, Tried and Tested

 - No suspension

-The Begode RS 19 HS is perhaps my all-time favorite in the 19-inch wheel.
+The Begode RS 19 HS is perhaps my all-time favorite in the 19-inch wheel category.
 The 2600W hollow motor offers exceptional performance, often outshining pricier models that boast over 3kW of power.

-It scores high in motor performance with a top speed of 40 MPH (and I was even able to push it to 43 MPH in my tests).
-The acceleration is blazing fast on the High Speed version (and even better on the HT with high-power Molicel P42A battery setup) - the fastest I've measured in an EUC around $2K.
+It scores high in motor performance with a top speed of 40 MPH (I even pushed it to 43 MPH in testing).
+The acceleration is extremely fast on the High Speed version (and even better on the HT with a high-power Molicel P42A battery setup) - the fastest I've measured in an EUC around $2K.

-The battery is also pretty, some of the best $/Wh in its class.
-1,496Wh promises up to 60 miles of range if you ride conservatively (I scored 35 miles on a charge averaging 30 MPH).
+The battery offers good value, some of the best $/Wh in its class.
+1,496Wh promises up to 60 miles of range if ridden conservatively (my tests yielded 35 miles averaging 30 MPH).
 The wheel manages to feel incredibly stable throughout its speed spectrum.

-For adventure riders, the RS 19 is a dream.
-The 19-inch CST-186 knobby tire, the large spiked pedals, and a maximum load capacity of 325 lbs make it, in my opinion, the best electric unicycle for trail riding.
-The traction is superb thanks to the large contact patch, and the tire's width is just right to ensure responsive and versatile riding without compromising tight cornering.
+For adventure riders, the RS 19 is well-suited.
+The 19-inch CST-186 knobby tire, large spiked pedals, and a maximum load capacity of 325 lbs make it, in my opinion, the best electric unicycle for trail riding.
+Traction is superb thanks to the large contact patch, and the tire's width ensures responsive riding without compromising tight cornering.

-The dual charging ports are a practical feature, allowing for faster charging and less downtime.
-The lighting setup deserves praise too.
-The headlights are bright and comparable to those on the V11Y, and the brake light that brightens as you decelerate is a nice safety feature.
+Dual charging ports are a practical feature, allowing for faster charging.
+The lighting setup also deserves praise: the headlights are bright, comparable to the V11Y's, and the brake light that brightens upon deceleration is a useful safety feature.

-However, the RS 19 isn't without its drawbacks.
-The shell's durability has been a concern within the community, although I haven't personally experienced any damage.
-The waterproofing could be better; while the wheel itself handles wet conditions well, it's more the electronics I'd be concerned about in heavy rainfall.
+However, the RS 19 isn't without drawbacks.
+The shell's durability has been a concern within the community, though I haven't personally experienced damage.
+Waterproofing could be better; while the wheel handles wet conditions well, the electronics are more of a concern in heavy rain.

-Also, I did notice some issues with pedal dipping.
-This occurs when riding off-road sometimes under heavy load, but it doesn't affect stability too much.
-Lastly, while the RS 19 is amazing on specs, it lacks a suspension system to truly beat the flagship high-performance models in comfort.
+Also, I noticed some issues with pedal dipping under heavy load off-road, though it doesn't significantly affect stability.
+Lastly, while the RS 19 boasts amazing specs, it lacks suspension to truly rival flagship models in comfort.

 Why We Chose the RS 19